ICT Group (Russia): Other

 The company were also involved in real-estate development in Moscow and St. Petersburg, as well as at the former Transmash site in Tikhvin.

 In 2011 The group became majority shareholder in Italian national wireless communication company ARIA S.p.A. which later merged with Tiscali S.p.A..

-ICT Group also owned 22.35% stake of a private equity fund EMMA Delta, which acquired 33% stake of OPAP.
-In 2015 the stake held by ICT Group was sold to KKCG, another investor of EMMA Delta.
+ICT Group also owned 22.35% stake of a private equity fund EMMA Delta, which acquired 33% stake of OPAP, the Greeklottery.
+In 2015 the stake held by ICT was sold to KKCG, another investor of EMMA Delta.

 Former investments

 ICT acquired shares in Alexander Nesis's former employer "Baltic shipyards" (Baltiyskiy Zavod) in 1999 (15%) and 2000 (raised to 50%+1).
 (Nesis was also director of the plant from 1993-7).
 ICT's stake in Baltic Shipyards was sold for ~$1billion by 2005.

 In 2001 the group acquired a majority stake in the development company for the Tikhvin Ferroalloy Plant.
 The company was merged into vertically integrated ferroalloy producer Oriel Resources in 2006, and was sold to the Mechel Group in 2008 (re-sold to Yildirim Group in 2013).